 Students will take the required Master of Public Health core courses, including Biostatistics, Epidemiology, Public Health Management and Policy, Environmental Health, Community Health Leadership, and Social and Behavioral Sciences in Public Health.
 In addition, students are required to complete the Master of Public Health practicum and a master’s paper, each focused on community health.

-Students will take the required core Master of Public Health courses, including Biostatistics, Epidemiology, Leading and Managing Public Health Systems, Environmental Health, Health Care Delivery in the U.S., and Social and Behavioral Sciences in Public Health.
-In addition, students will be required to complete the Master of Public Health practicum and a master’s paper—each focused on Public Health in Clinical Systems.
+Students will take the required foundational Master of Public Health courses, including Biostatistics, Epidemiology, Public Health Management and Policy, Environmental Health, Community Health Leadership, and Social and Behavioral Sciences in Public Health.
+In addition, students will be required to complete the Master of Public Health practicum and a master’s paper—each focused on Community Health Sciences.
 The 18-credit specialization curriculum is described below.

 And choose 6 credits from the course listed on the Program Electives page

 - Abby Gold, PhD, MPH, RD, Vice Chair/Associate Professor